Are you scared or excited of forthcoming groundbreaking innovations?

 As we all know, the planet’s own health is declining day by day due to our own activities.

-The only thing we can do is be vigilant and informative about our body, body’s reaction, and our own actions.
+The only thing we can do is be more vigilant and informative about our body, body’s reaction, and our own actions.

-Life is so unpredictable, and in many times this unpredictability appears at the expense of our negligence, ignorance, and unintentional actions.
+Life is unpredictable, and in many times this unpredictability appears at the expense of our negligence, ignorance, and unintentional actions.

 We think that we know what is good and what is bad for our body.